Building Performance

 Priority Application Deadline

-Applications will be accepted after the Priority Deadline on a rolling basis until June 30, 2025 should any open seats be available -
+Applications will be accepted after the Priority Deadline up to the start of the Fall semester, should any remaining seats be available. -

 If Accepted, You Will Start